Behind the scenes of ChatGPT and Lensa: what are Laion 5B and Common Crawl and how they work-breakinglatest.news-Breaking Latest News

 Crazy about AI

-Google searches for these two services, worldwide but also in Italy (graph above), have increased dramatically since 30 November, while subreddit ChatGPT subscriptions on Reddit (which is this) they grew from 0 to 25,000 in about ten days and those responsible for ChatGPT (which we tested here) they said they reached 1 million users in just 5 days of the service’s debut.
+Google searches for these two services, worldwide but also in Italy (graph above)have increased dramatically since November 30, while the subreddit ChatGPT subscriptions on Reddit (which is this) they grew from 0 to 25,000 in about ten days and those responsible for ChatGPT (which we tested here) they said they reached 1 million users in just 5 days of the service’s debut.

 To get an idea of what this milestone means, it is useful to remember that Instagram hit its first million after about 75 days and that it even took Spotify 150 days to make it.